harishsvmx/sahi_pro_setup_files/Readme.txt

 ========================================================

-- Added the following content in <ServiceMax>/js/sfmconsole-largemodern-index.html
+- Added the following content on TOP in <ServiceMax>/js/index.html
 ========================================================

 <!--SAHI_INJECT_START-->